3400-17/Bootstrap-Theme/milestones/milestone3.md

 }
 ~~~
 ### Loop
 With our subfunctions, our loop was actually pretty simple.
 We ran depth first to start the robot off.
-The remainder of the loop
+The remainder of the loop simply runs our backtracking function and then checks for unexplored paths on branches in a while loop until there are no more branches to explore.
+When the robot finishes, it turn on an LED and stops moving.

 ~~~
 void loop() {